SD › Dubrovnik Boutique Hotels › Hotel Stari Grad Review

 This beautifully renovated sixteenth-century nobleman’s house comprises just eight spacious and contemporary ‘boudoir chic’ rooms: four twins and four doubles with plenty of velvet upholstery and gilded mirrors, plus rain showers with body jets in the sparkling bathrooms.
 There’s excellent on-site dining for such a compact hotel: a café-bar with street seating and a refined al fresco restaurant on the rooftop terrace.
 Thai massage in the spa across the lane and highly personalized service are among the perks of staying here.
 All types of local excursions can be organized on request.

 Stari Grad – Location

-- Nearest Bus: From the bus station just outside Pile Gate (0.2 mile, 4-minute walk), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
-Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.3 mile, 5-minute walk).
+- Nearest Bus: From the bus station just outside Pile Gate (0.2 mile), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
+Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.3 mile).